Britain's Kingfisher sees profit jump 21% on COVID-19 boost

-LONDON, March 22 (Reuters) - British home improvement retailer Kingfisher KGF.L reported a 20.9% rise in annual profit reflecting a boost to sales from the pandemic and said it had made an encouraging start to its new year despite heightened macroeconomic and geopolitical uncertainty.
+LONDON, March 22 (Reuters) - British home improvement retailer Kingfisher KGF.L reported record annual revenue and profit driven by the COVID-19 pandemic and said it had made an encouraging start to its new year despite heightened macroeconomic and geopolitical uncertainty.

 ($1 = 0.7618 pounds)